priyanthag/NodeCFT-boilerplate/README.md

 NodeCFT allows you to write your AWS infrastructure as a code using nodeJS and CFT.

-You don't need to learn any tool specific commands to work with NodeCF like other infrastructure as code software tools like, Terraform or Pulumi.
+You don't need to learn any tool specific commands to work with NodeCFT like other infrastructure as code software tools, Terraform or Pulumi.

 ## Prerequisites
 - Make sure AWS CLI in installed.
 Refer https://aws.amazon.com/cli/ for more information